glpzzz/glpzzz.github.io/_posts/2020-09-10-opengraph-twitter-card-yii2-websites.md

 layout: home
 title:  "How to add Open Graph and Twitter Card tags to Yii2 website"
 date:   2020-09-10 00:00:00 -0500
+description: "Small tutorial on how to use TaggedView Yii2 extension made by Daxslab to add OpenGraph and Twitter Card tags to any Yii2 application or website.
+Efficient and time saver!"
 ---

 [OpenGraph](https://ogp.me/) and [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards) are two metadata sets that allow to describe web pages and make it more understandable for Facebook and Twitter respectively.